lkiesow/python-feedgen/doc/user/installation.rst

 Installation
 ============

-PodGen can be used on any system (if not: file a bug report!), and supports Python 2.7 and 3.3, 3.4 and 3.5.
+PodGen can be used on any system (if not: file a bug report!), and officially supports Python 2.7 and 3.3, 3.4, 3.5 and 3.6.

 Use `pip <https://pypi.python.org/pypi>`_::